 Do you know what I’ve discovered as of late?
 There are a lot of people out there who claim to not be a “pecan pie person.”
 I found this confusing.
 What is not to like about pecan pie?
 I’ll answer that question with another question: What is there to like about pecan pie?
 Everything, friends.
 There’s everything to like.

-And even amid my deep love of classic pecan pie, I can still confidently tell you that this Chocolate Bourbon Pecan Pie Tart is better than regular pecan pie.
+And even amid my deep love of classic pecan pie, I can still confidently tell you that this Chocolate Bourbon Pecan Tart is better than regular pecan pie.
 I know, I know.
 Gasp, clutch your pearls, someone’s grandmother is turning over in her grave.
-But I’m telling you, this chocolate bourbon pecan pie tart elevates that classic pecan treat to a whole new level.
+But I’m telling you, this pecan tart elevates that classic pecan treat to a whole new level.
 Dare I say I’ve converted several “not a pecan pie person” people with one bite of this tart.

 Perhaps the best part about this pecan tart is the graham cracker crust.
 Yes, the humble graham cracker crust.
 Not only does it make this bake super easy-peasy to make, but it also marries so well with the pecan filling.
 It deepens the flavor of the whole tart.
 And, what’s more, it becomes chewy and almost caramelized when baking underneath the pecan filling.
 It’s magical.